ISRAEL IS THE CHURCH

 Notice carefully the following:

-And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou wast slain, and hast redeemed us to God by thy blood out of every kindred [tribe], and tongue, and people, and nation; And hast made us unto our God kings and priests: and we shall reign on the earth.
-(Revelation 5:9,10)
+And they sang a new song, saying: “You are worthy to take the scroll, and to open its seals; for you were slain, and have redeemed us to God by your blood out of every tribe and tongue and people and nation,

 Is this speaking only of Jews—people “out of every kindred, and tongue, and people, and nation”?